OpenAI-Compatible Server#

 Additional parsers will be introduced in future releases.

-The following command starts the server with tool calling enabled for Llama 3.1 models:
+The following example command starts the server with tool calling enabled for Llama 3.1 models:

 To use the tool calling feature, specify the tools